FolkTechAI/ftai-spec/README.md

-📜 FTAI — FolkTech AI Protocol
+📜 FTAI — Foundational Traceable AI Interface

+⸻

-FTAI is a next-generation format built for high-context AI ↔ human collaboration.
+FTAI is a minimal, structured format for human ↔ AI collaboration.
-It replaces JSON, Markdown, YAML, and prompt spaghetti with a single, structured, human-readable system.

-Why FTAI?
-	•	Human-readable without sacrificing structure
+It bridges the readability of Markdown with the structure of JSON — but tuned for AI reasoning, memory, and agentic workflows.
-	•	AI-parseable by modern models, small or large
+	•	🔹 Readable by humans
-	•	Minimal punctuation noise — no endless brackets, quotes, or commas
-	•	Composable — bridges cleanly to JSON, YAML, XML
-	•	Optimized for memory, logging, agent reasoning — not just storage

-FTAI is designed for builders who want traceability, performance, and clarity — without fighting the format.
+	•	🔹 Composable by AI systems
+	•	🔹 Traceable, auditable, future-proof

+Built by FolkTech AI to power next-generation AI tools like ScrollBot, SerenaNet, and future autonomous agents.

 ⸻